usmanalimaan/groupwise/README.md

 Author: Tay Kratzer tay@cimitra.com

+Special thanks to Eliot Lloyd Lanes and Viable Solutions Inc. for creating a GroupWise system where we I would create these scripts. ​

 Testing Info: These scripts have been tested on **SLES12 and GroupWise 18**

 **Installation and Configuration is just 2 easy steps!**